Why Fintech Companies Should Choose MPC Wallets to Go On-Chain

 Here’s what most teams don’t realize:

-• Most companies either fall back to unsafe hacks (seed in a vault, one engineer holding the keys), or get locked into overpriced custody providers that don’t scale with their business.
+- Most companies either fall back to unsafe hacks, or get locked into overpriced custody providers that don’t scale.
+(See our analysis: Fystack vs. Fireblocks: What is the Future of Crypto Asset Custody?).

 This is why the “million questions” problem exists, fintech founders want to go on-chain, but every choice (wallet, chain, key management, compliance) feels like a trap.